EduardoRFS/reason-mobile/README.md

 ## Status

-Currently [Revery](https://github.com/revery-ui/revery) is used as a baseline and is tested compiling from Linux to other platforms
+Currently [Revery](https://github.com/revery-ui/revery) is used as a baseline and is tested compiling from Linux and Mac to other platforms

-Compiling from Mac should work if you allow full disk access

 ### Android